MWers/cfredis/README.md

     * `zrevrangeByScoreWithScores`
     * `zunionstore`

-* Transactions and Pipelining are not yet supported.
+* Transactions and Pipelining are not yet supported

 If you have any problems with cfredis, please submit an issue: